 Termination of Registration Rights.
-Our shareholders' registration rights will terminate upon the earlier of (i) the fifth anniversary of the completion of an initial public offering, or (ii) all such registrable securities proposed to be sold by a shareholder may then be sold under Rule 144 promulgated under the Securities Act in any ninety-day period.
+Our shareholders' registration rights will terminate upon the earlier of (i) June 9, 2025, or (ii) all such registrable securities proposed to be sold by a shareholder may then be sold under Rule 144 promulgated under the Securities Act in any ninety-day period.